Frequently Asked Questions

 Automox interfaces with the Windows update application on the endpoint and can work with or without a WSUS server.
 Automox fully manages patch scheduling and delivery, or can be used in concert with WSUS as a local repository.

 Yes.
-Through the use of our Custom Policy Engine it is easy to set policies that both deploy and patch custom software.
+Through the use of our custom policy engine it is easy to set policies that both deploy and patch custom software.
 We have a number of pre-packaged scripts that allow you to quickly create policies that deploy many common software titles.

 The Automox agent has very limited access to the endpoint and is not natively capable of accessing or removing data or files from the device.
-Compared with other tools like Airwatch and others which have control of the camera, access to the mic, and can intercept data in transit that is not the intended functionality of Automox.
+Compared with other tools like Airwatch and others which have control of the camera, access to the mic, and can intercept data in transit, that is not the intended functionality of Automox.
 Automox is not as invasive as other tools and can only add/update/delete software and configuration settings.

 Automox provides scripts and documentation for remote, bulk deployment of the Automox agent.
-Operating-system specific deployment scripts are available for Mac, Windows, and Linux, and can be used with a number of deployment applications including Windows Group Policy.
+Operating-system specific deployment scripts are available for macOS, Windows, and Linux, and can be used with a number of deployment applications including Windows Group Policy.
 We also have scripts and supporting documentation to deploy Automox with Ansible and JumpCloud.

 See the Agent Removal Instructions for details on uninstalling the Automox agent.

 How is Automox billed?

 Automox is designed for fair pricing based on how many systems are managed in the platform.
 A system is any laptop, desktop, VM, or server you add to the platform.